LAB02-Admin/HASS.Agent-Docs/docs/notifications/notification-actionable.md

 icon: mdi:bell
 ```

 We added two actions: `yes` and `no`, which will show as `Yes` and `No` in the notification.
+The `action` value should be descriptive, the `title` value is what the user gets to see.

 ### Action Automations

-HA needs to know what to do with the triggered actions, so let's make corresponding automations.
+HA needs to know what to do with the triggered actions, so let's make automations to handle that.

-First the trigger for our `yes` automation:
+Create a new automation in the GUI for our `yes` action, and configure the following trigger:

 ![image](https://user-images.githubusercontent.com/81011038/190642484-57fd2826-1d85-41b2-847b-4107403a1d32.png)